yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 Fixed-effects models assume each participant has his/her own specific mechanism of parameter generation.
 This assumption is relative to the random-effect models, which assume one common mechanism is responsible for generating parameters for all participants.
-The latter is sometimes dubbed as hierarchical or multi-level models, although the three terms could carry subtle different ideas.
+The latter is sometimes dubbed, hierarchical or multi-level models, although the three terms could carry subtle different ideas.

-In this tutorial, I illustrate the method of conducting the fixed-effects modelling.
+In this tutorial, I illustrated the method of conducting the fixed-effects modelling.
 Given many observations of response times (RT) and choices, one modelling aim is to estimate the parameters that generate the observations.